JVHallam/kata_azure_pipelines/docs/kata_spoilers.md

 * condition : always()

-## Try and introduce templating here, that'd be nice.
+## Templating

 * Create a pair of templates:
-    * One for the siteCode stage generation
+    * One for the siteCode stage,
+        * parameters:
+            * siteCode ( singular )

+        * Leave the each in the main template

     * One for bonus stage
+        * Leave the conditional in the main template

-* When ran, these templates should result in the same thing as the first kata
+* When ran, these templates should result in the same thing as before

 ```yml
 # main pipeline yml